 We have a recommended staging system for flooring companies:

 Accepted* – This is a lead that has been accepted by the user to whom it was assigned, but had not been moved into one of the stages below.
 Accepted leads will appear on the Daily Stalled notification.

 Contacted – This is a lead that needs to be contacted or has been contacted by the assigned user.

-Qualifying – This is a lead that is being qualified.
+Qualifying – This is a lead that is being or needs to be qualified.

-Measure – This is a lead for which a measure is being completed.
+Measure – This is a lead for which a measure has been scheduled or is being completed.

 Appointment – This is a lead with which the assigned user has scheduled an appointment or meeting.

-Quoted – This is a lead that has received a quote.
-The job should be changed to this stage when estimating has been completed and you have given the quote to the customer.
+Quoted – This is a lead that has received or been sent a quote.
+The job should be changed to this stage when estimating is complete and a quote is given to the customer.

 Negotiations – This is a lead where the assigned user is in negotiations with the customer after a quote has been given.
 This typically is used if the customer is getting multiple quotes from various companies.